briendeau/CosmicSoundscape/README.md

 # 🌌 COSMIC SOUNDSCAPE
 **Immersive YouTube Music Visualizer**

-COSMIC SOUNDSCAPE is a futuristic, browser-based music visualizer that transforms YouTube audio or uploaded music files into mesmerizing, space-inspired visual animations.
-Built for modern browsers using HTML5 Canvas and pure JavaScript, this project focuses on performance, responsiveness, and visual engagement.
+COSMIC SOUNDSCAPE is a futuristic, browser-based music visualizer that transforms YouTube audio or uploaded music files into mesmerizing space-themed visual animations.
+Built for modern browsers using HTML5 Canvas and pure front-end JavaScript, this project focuses on performance, responsiveness, and visual engagement.

 ## 🚀 Features